srl-labs/containerlab/docs/quickstart.md

 That means that containerlab will look for this file by the `${PWD}/license.key` path.
 Before deploying our lab, we need to copy the file in the `~/clab-quickstart` directory to make it available by the specified path.

 ## Deploying a lab
-Now when we know what topology file consists of, sorted out the container image name and license file, we can deploy this lab.
+Now when we know what a basic topology file consists of, sorted out the container image name and license file, we can deploy this lab.
 To keep things easy and guessable, the command to deploy a lab is called [`deploy`](cmd/deploy.md).

 ```bash
 # checking that topology and license files are present in ~/clab-quickstart